Members’ Page

 This page contains info for Orchestra Members only.
 If you are not a member, we suggest looking at the Home Page or our History and Gallery pages for info for you

-Our Spring 2026 concert will be on 28th March 2026 at St Mark’s Church, Woodthorpe, Nottingham, NG5 4PH
+Our Summer 2026 concert will be on 11th July 2026 at St John the Baptist Church, Church St, Beeston, Nottingham NG9 1EJ

 The programme will be as follows: